doctorfree/Asciiville/markdown/show_ascii_art.1.md

 # EXAMPLES
 **show_ascii_art**
 : Without options show_ascii_art will display an ascii art image and "Welcome to Asciiville" text using Figlet fonts.

+**show_ascii_art -C -s Art**
+: Display a slide show of Ascii Fine Art, centering the art in the terminal window.

 **show_ascii_art -i $HOME/Pictures/selfie.gif**
 : Converts the GIF image file `$HOME/Pictures/selfie.gif` to JPEG format using the ImageMagick *convert* utility then generates ascii art from the JPEG file using the Asciiville *jp2a* utility and displays it along with figlet text.